kerryspchang/shell-local-plugin/README.md

 The plugin might need to download the Docker image for your action runtime for the first time you use it.
 This takes about 20 seconds but is a one-time thing.

-The plugin will start a container when it is first called, and close that container when you exist Shell.
+The plugin will start a container when it is first called, and close that container when you close Shell.

+This means that if you are using `fsh local play/debug` from the terminal (headless mode), the container will be created when the Shell app window appears and removed when the Shell app window is closed.
+Starting a container takes time.
+You can avoid this by calling `fsh local play/debug` from the terminal for the first time and keep that Shell app window opened and enter more `local` commands in there.

 ## Commands